quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part20_Least-Squares_T.md

 ---

 #### Data Efficiency in LSTD
 Background context: One of the key advantages of LSTD over iterative methods like semi-gradient TD is its data efficiency.
-While it requires more computation per step, it can handle larger state spaces (higher \( d \)) and potentially learn faster.
+While it requires more computation per step, it can handle larger state spaces (higher $d$) and potentially learn faster.
 :p Why is data efficiency important in reinforcement learning applications?
 ??x
 Data efficiency is crucial in reinforcement learning because it determines how quickly the algorithm can adapt to new environments or large-scale problems with many states.
 More efficient use of data means that fewer experiences are needed to achieve good performance, which is particularly valuable when collecting data is expensive or time-consuming.